-In the thirteen years since Meagan first took up the pen professionally, she’s served as lead editor for the flash fiction magazine Splickety, graduated from the Craftsman level of the Jerry B. Jenkins Christian Writers Guild, judged numerous ACFW contests, and has been a First Impressions finalist.
+In the fifteen years since Meagan first took up the pen professionally, she’s served as lead editor for the flash fiction magazine Splickety, graduated from the Craftsman level of the Jerry B. Jenkins Christian Writers Guild, judged numerous ACFW contests, and has been a First Impressions finalist.
 Her writing has appeared in sources such as CBN.com, Journey, Devozine, Spark, Live, and a book of devotionals compiled and published by John Brown University.
 In her time as editor of Splickety, she had the privilege of teaching other writers the craft of storytelling via Christian Fiction Online Magazine and the Books & Such literary agency’s blog, Between the Lines.

 A dozen facts about Meagan:

 - She stares out windows.
 A lot.
 (It’s one of her job description as a writer.)

 - She spent the latter part of her growing-up years in New Zealand.

 - Her favorite authors are Lynn Austin and Charlotte Bronte.

 - The glass if half full.
 She has logic to back her up.